-It grows in a linear fashion with time and is easy to calculate as it is not affected by time.
+It grows linearly with time and is easy to calculate as it is not affected by time.

 Cost of delay that is dictated by the urgency of a project grows rapidly in a very short time frame then remains at a constant rate.
-A great example of such CoD is when you are aware that your major competitor is developing a groundbreaking feature/product that is going to affect drastically your position on the market.
+A great example of such CoD is when you are aware that your major competitor is developing a groundbreaking feature/product that will drastically affect your position on the market.